August 31, 2018:

 I ask if a liver transplant is an option.

-Because I have breast cancer that has metastasized to my liver, which means that it got there via my bloodstream, which makes me inadmissible for a transplant.
+Because I have breast cancer that has metastasized to my liver, and it got there via my bloodstream (not my lymph nodes).

-It also means that there is a very good chance that I will never not have cancer!
+It also means that I will never not have cancer!
 Or so says my oncologist.
 His goal is to shrink everything down as much as possible during my six months of chemo, and then let the hormone blockers maintain the situation.

 Of course, there are cases where women (with the same diagnosis/prognosis as me) have responded so well to treatment that the scans show no evidence of disease (NED), which essentially means they no longer have cancer.